What is cryptocurrency? A beginner's guide to crypto

 Utility tokens

-Utility tokens, similar to DeFi tokens, are not generally finance-based in nature, but instead represent rights within a specific project or community.
+Utility tokens are similar to DeFi tokens, and in some cases a cryptocurrency may be classified as both.
+Utility tokens are not necessarily finance-based in nature, but instead represent rights within a specific project or community.
 These rights tend to fall into two categories: voting or profit sharing (or both).

 Voting rights tend to be proportionate to the number of utility tokens: the more tokens, the more votes.
 This gives holders the chance to have their say in governance and decision making in a project.
 As the name says, profit sharing allows token holders to split a portion of earnings within a community or organization.